 A.D.'s expert tip: Many of the in-house food purveyors put together beautiful baskets for the holidays.
 And don't forget to check out the other great indie shops on Corrine!

 Disney Springs is the umbrella name for this walkable, lakeside strand of shopping, dining and entertainment within the Walt Disney World complex.
 Its expansion has brought with it a host of new venues well suited to part you from your cash.
 There is literally something for everyone on your gift list.
-You can find fancy shaving gear at The Art of Shaving, stylish headwear at Chapel Hats and collectables at Crystal Arts by Arribas Brothers.
-There's of course every kind of Disney memorabilia you could ever think of.
+You can find fancy shaving gear at The Art of Shaving, stylish headwear at Chapel Hats and collectibles at Crystal Arts by Arribas Brothers.
+There's, of course, every kind of Disney memorabilia you could ever think of.
 You can even cross off items for the foodie in your family.
 Disney Springs has a bunch of famous chef-owned restaurants, making gift cards or delicious goodies, good present options.
 Think cupcakes from Sprinkles, a bottle from Wine Bar George or Spanish food-truck fare from Pepe by Jose Andres.

 Recommended for Christmas Shopping because: With its recent and massive expansion, DS is now home to an abundance of popular brands including Alex and Ani, Anthropologie, Kate Spade & more!